isdrupter/ziggystartux/README.md

 # ziggystartux
 A Kaiten rewrite, with much new functionality, and many fixes for the old stuff!
 Tailored toward embedded Linux devices, because... well, the internet of things is the new frontier!
+# Whats new
+Nothing, really.
+Just doing some maint to avoid confusion.
+Ziggy-latest is the latest version.
+Note that now the password to<br>
+enable and disable is hardcoded.
+Passwords, server ips, etc are encoded using the hide.c tool.
+You really need to read the <br>
+code to understand this version, it's not compicated though.

 <pre>

    oooooo  o                      .oPYo.  o             ooooo